proplot-dev/proplot/HOWTOCONTRIBUTE.rst

 Please make sure to explain in detail how the feature should work and keep the scope as narrow as possible.
 This will make it easier to implement in small pull requests.

-If you are feeling inspired, feel free to submit a pull request.
+If you are feeling inspired, feel free to add the feature yourself!

 Report bugs